Gianfranco Folena: Biography

 He was director of the series "Writers of Italy", of the Laterza publisher, and of "Quaderni del Circolo philologico-linguistico Padovano", as well as of the magazines "Quaderni di rhetoric and poetics" and "Filologia veneta"; he was also co-director of the historical journal of Italian literature, Lingua nostra and Medioevo novel.

 Winner of the Feltrinelli Prize in 1972, then in 1983 he won the Viareggio Prize for non- fiction with the volume L'Italiano in Europa.
 Author of a vast production that spans various fields, he published several essays and volumes.
 Of his work as a philologist remains, among other critical editions, that of Piovano Arlotto's Mottos and jokes (Milan-Naples, Ricciardi, 1953).
 In 1967, he was the first president of the Italian Linguistic Society.

 In 2014, the Municipality of Padua dedicated to him the square in front of Palazzo Maldura, seat of the Institute of Neolatine Philology (now the Department of Linguistic and Literary Studies), which for many years was the place of his teaching.

 Mibact has established a National Committee for the celebrations of the centenary of the birth in 2020, which will continue its activities in 2021 and 2022.
 The committee is chaired by the President of the Accademia della Crusca, prof. Claudio Marazzini.

 Personal life

 Folena married the French artist Elisabeth Marcilhacy, painter and poet, from whom their four children were born: Lucia, the university professor of English literature at the University of Turin; Andrea, a mathematician who died in France at a young age; Eleonora, professor of mathematics of the middle schools of Padua; and the youngest son Pietro Folena, for years deputy of the Republic and cultural entrepreneur.
-Left a widower, Gianfranco Folena married in1989 with Daniela Goldin, full professor of Medieval Humanistic Philology and History of Melodrama at the University of Padua.
+Left a widower, Gianfranco Folena married in 1989 Daniela Goldin, full professor of Medieval Humanistic Philology and History of Melodrama at the University of Padua.